 The Army National Guard Chaplain Loan Repayment Program (CLRP) is offered for the purpose of maintaining adequate numbers of qualified chaplains within the National Guard.
 The maximum amount of the CLRP is limited to $80,000 ($20K for each 3-year period of obligation) and covers the loan’s principle, interest, and related expenses.
-The maximum annual payment made to eligible participants under the CLRP may not exceed $6,666 for each year of the incentive term.Eligibility Criteria:
+The maximum annual payment made to eligible participants under the CLRP may not exceed $6,666 for each year of the incentive term.

-Healthcare Professionals Loan Repayment – up to $240,000
+Healthcare Professionals Loan Repayment – up to $250,000

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
-Access the NSLDS at 1-800-4-FED-AID or www.nslds.ed.gov/npas.
+Access the NSLDS at 1-800-4-FED-AID or on their website.

-Contact UsFor more details contact your local Army National Guard recruiter or the Officer Strength Manager.
+Contact UsFor more details contact your local Army National Guard Recruiter or the Officer Strength Manager.